 #20 Go Corfu Plane Spotting

-Aviation geeks gather on the Kanoni-Perama Bridge to watch planes scream just over their heads.
-If you prefer plane spotting with amenities, the hilltop cafes on Kanoni are other popular spots to go in Corfu Town to watch the planes.
+Aviation geeks gather on the Kanoni-Perama Bridge to watch aircraft scream past just over their heads.
+If you prefer plane spotting with amenities, the hilltop cafes on Kanoni are popular spots to go in Corfu to watch the planes.

 #21 Set Sail on a Day Cruise from Corfu

-One of the best Corfu Town activities is to set sail on the Ionian Sea.
-There are several boat trips from Corfu Old Town – and we are highlighting a few of the best.
+One of the best Corfu Town activities is to sail away on the Ionian Sea.
+There are several boat trips available – and we are highlighting a few of the top choices.

 Hop aboard a wooden ship to cruise around Corfu at sunset.
-The 2-hour boat journey features cocktails, snacks and music.
-Get the details!
+The 2-hour boat journey includes cocktails, snacks and music.
+Get more details!

 Full Day Cruise to Ionian Islands

-The Pirate Ship is a popular option for families and visitors to Corfu who are short on time – as the Pirate Cruise departs multiple times a day for a short 1-hour tour.
-Book it here!
+The Pirate Ship is a popular option for those who are short on time, but still want to get out on the water.
+It departs multiple times a day for a 1-hour tour.
+Book it!

 What and Where To Eat in Corfu, Greece

-Now that you know what to see, it’s time to talk about where to eat in Corfu Old Town!
-The places to eat in Corfu Town range from cheap take-away shops to chic eateries.
-That said, during our trip, we were most interested in seeking out Corfu Old Town restaurants that cater to local tastes and serve traditional foods.
+Now that you know what to see, it’s time to talk about eating in Corfu Old Town!
+The places we’re featuring range from cheap take-away shops to contemporary tavernas.
+We even toss-in a few fun bars, too!

-Before we get to where to eat in Corfu Town, let’s chat for a moment about what to eat.
-We are sharing a few of the iconic Corfiot foods that should be on your Corfu Town To Do list!
+Before we get to where to eat, let’s chat for a moment about what to eat.
+We are sharing a couple iconic Corfiot foods that should be on your Corfu Foodie List!

 Pastitsada

-A classic Corfu dish, pastitsada is a beef or chicken stew in a tomato-based sauce that is served over pasta noodles.
-The sauce features Mediterranean spices, but cinnamon is the secret ingredient that makes it a Corfu specialty.
+A timeless Corfu dish, pastitsada is a beef or chicken stew in a tomato-based sauce that is served over pasta noodles.
+The sauce features Mediterranean spices, but cinnamon is the unique ingredient that makes it a Corfu specialty.

 Sofrito

-The Corfiot classic Sofrito is a slow cooked dish of veal (it should be so tender that it melts in your mouth).
-The meat is cooked in garlic (a lot of garlic!), herbs and vinegar – and is usually served with fries or rice.
+This Corfiot classic is a slow cooked dish of tender, melt-in-your-mouth veal.
+The meat is prepared with a lot of garlic along with herbs and vinegar – and is usually served with fries or rice.

-While it is too tough to choose one place as the Best Restaurant Corfu Town, we are highlighting a few of the top local Greek restaurants.
+Since it is way too tough to award one place the top spot, we are highlighting a few of the best Corfu Greek restaurants we actually ate at.

 Taverna Ninos